-The consultation process was undertaken in stages, beginning in late 2019 and ending on 13th April 2021.
-Through these consultations, the Government set out its proposed changes to Part L (conservation of fuel and power) and Part F (ventilation) of the Building Regulations for new and existing dwellings, as well as the introduction of a new regulation addressing the risk of overheating in new homes.
+On 15th December, the Government published the 2021 editions of the supporting Approved Documents Part L (conservation of fuel and power) and Part F (ventilation) of the Building Regulations for new and existing buildings in England, as well as the new regulation (Part O) addressing the risk of overheating in new homes.

 The 2021 edition of Approved Document L Volume 1 has introduced changes to the limiting elemental standards for fabric performance – sometimes referred to as 'backstop' values – including a reduction (improvement) in the window U-value from 2.0 to 1.6 W/m2K.
 However, the expectation is that the U- value will have to be much lower than this to enable new dwellings to achieve their targets for primary energy, carbon dioxide emissions and fabric energy efficiency rates.

 For replacement windows in existing dwellings, the minimum standards have been improved to a Window Energy Rating (WER) Band B or better, or window U- value 1.4 W/m2K.